Air Quality and Emissions

 Summary

-Requires a fixed-mount generator to be classified as a stationary source and requires CARB to adopt regulations consistent with that requirement.
+Would have required a fixed-mount generator to be classified as a stationary source and would have required CARB to adopt regulations consistent with that requirement.
 Was not heard in the Assembly Natural Resources Committee.

 View full bill text here